motus/motus.github.io/_drafts/random-events-generator.md

 ---
 layout: default
-title: "My favorite interivew question: random events generator"
+title: "My favorite interview question: random events generator"
 ---

-# My favorite interivew question: random events generator
+# My favorite interview question: random events generator

 This problem had been my favorite interview question since 2006 when I got it on my phone screen with one big internet company.
 Since then, I gave it to quite a few candidates myself.
 Now I feel